 Gazing at a word like GYPSIES (the 5-Across entry in the sample grid) I notice I SPY lying backwards—the very game you play to enliven a car trip.
 And gypsies are lifetime travellers: you look for those gossamer links between solution and the word’s make-up.
 Craft a clue deftly and you’ll send the solver down the wrong road.
 Roger Squires, a British setter known to millions as Rufus, began life as a stage magician.
 He believes the trickster’s art of diversion, getting your audience to look in the wrong direction, faithfully mirrors the art of clueing.

-WORTHWHILE is a case in point.
+WORTHWHILE is a case in point, 21-Across in our pictured puzzle.
 As soon as you sniff two canine verbs—WRITHE and HOWL—in the answer’s letters, your clue begins to bubble into life.
 Add ‘reward’—here a word that serves two masters, the entry’s definition and the canine motif—and soon you’ll have your solver barking up the wrong tree.
 Reciting the drafted clue—Dogs writhe and howl, getting just reward?—I register a wag from my colleague.

 Six weeks on, after a volley of emails from the outsourced subeditors at Pagemasters and the Herald’s own crossword editor, challenging and arguing over individual clues, the puzzle will appear across the eastern seaboard and online to the world.
 Solvers will howl and writhe.
 They will devour or savour.
 For that is the savage pleasure of cryptics, speaking as a fellow addict.
 Words cannot describe that joy of scanning a favourite setter’s clues, knowing each lean assembly hides a completed grid—yet cracking none at first glance.
 Add a pint of Guinness (INN in GUESS), and Casey Stoner is not life’s only ecstasy stash.